Consent Form For Union County High School Screening

 The Heart Screening is administered by health professionals, which may include cardiologists, pediatricians, family doctors, technicians and nurses.
 The results from the ECG and ECHO (if completed) are interpreted by licensed and qualified medical professionals.
 You acknowledge that the Heart Screening does not establish a treatment relationship between your child and Screening Organization or the licensed healthcare providers administering the Heart Screening for and on behalf of the Screening Organization.

 You agree to complete a medical history form on behalf of your child that will be reviewed by the medical team performing the Heart Screening.
 Many of the conditions that lead to sudden cardiac arrest and death are genetic and have warning signs.
 Therefore, You acknowledge and agree that the information contained in your child's medical history form is a very critical piece to the screening process.
 The information that You provide on the accompanying forms will be complete and correct to the best of your knowledge.

-Results will be provided with three business days.
+You will receive the Heart Screening results via email.
 You understand and acknowledge that your child's heart is growing, and that his/her heart is changing too.
 As such, You acknowledge that the information You receive from the Heart Screening reflects the condition of your child's heart today.
 It does not constitute a conclusive diagnosis of your child's heart health or physical condition, and is not intended to serve as a replacement for treatment and checkups with your child's primary care physician or other provider.

 You will continue to monitor your child's heart and become familiar with the warning signs and symptoms of sudden cardiac arrest.
 You acknowledge and agree that it is your duty to provide and discuss any abnormal results with your child's physician as soon as possible and/or follow up with a pediatric cardiologist.